mmicire/xcpng-alpine-xoa/README.md

 This will:
 - Download the latest Alpine ISO
 - Create the VM and ISO Storage Repository (if needed)
-- Boot Alpine with network and disk preconfigured
+- Boot Alpine with the VM's network and disk preconfigured

 ---